-Do you rely on thick foundation or concealer to hide your blemishes or brown marks on your skin?
+Do you rely on thick foundations or concealers to hide your blemishes or brown marks on your skin?

 Many of us have brown spots or marks on our skin which can sometimes cause concerns about our appearance.

-Skin aging caused by long-term sun exposure, facial blemishes due to excessive pigmentation and, in general, imperfections caused by melanin, are more and more common, especially among Asians.
+Skin ageing is caused by long-term sun exposure while facial blemishes are due to excessive pigmentation.
+In general, imperfections caused by melanin are more common, especially among Asians.

 Types of pigmentation

-Melasma, also called ‘chloasma’, is a common skin condition of adults in which light to dark brown or greyish pigmentation develops, mainly on the face.
-The name comes from melas, the Greek word for black.
+Melasma, also called ‘chloasma’, is a common skin condition for adults where light to dark brown or greyish pigmentation develops, mainly on the face.
+The name comes from ‘melas‘, the Greek word for black.
 Although it can affect both genders and any race, it is more common in women and people with darker skin-types who live in sunny climates.
 Melasma usually becomes more noticeable in the summer and improves during the winter months.
-It is not an infection, it is not contagious and it is not due to an allergy.
+It is not an infection, it is not contagious, and it is not due to allergies.

 How do we treat pigmentation?